alphagov/accessible-autocomplete/README.md

 Set this value to `false` to stop the typeahead from automatically confirming a value when it has been selected using autoselect or the keyboard and the user "blurs" (clicks outside of the component).

+### `showNoOptionsFound` (default: `true`)

+Type: `PropTypes.bool`

+Set this value to `false` to not display the "No options found" template when there are no results available.
+Some typeaheads might intermittently display results between different search term roots (like one based on [lunrjs](http://lunrjs.com/)), and as such wouldn't need to use this.

 #### `templates` (default: `undefined`)

 Type: